InfluxCommunity/influxdb3-js/examples/browser/README.md

 ## Example for browser

-- [IOx inside browser example](./src/main.ts) - How to use InfluxDB IOx queries in the browser: The browser is a specific environment that requires an additional proxy component, which transfers our communication into a gRPC-compliant form.
+- [IOx inside browser example](./src/main.ts) - How to use InfluxDB IOx queries in the browser.

-It's highly recommended to try [basic example](../basic/README.md) first
+It's highly recommended to try [basic example](../basic/README.md) first.

+⚠️ The browser is a specific environment that requires an additional proxy component, which transfers our communication into a gRPC-compliant form.
+For more details about proxy requirements, please refer to the gRPC-Web documentation - [gRPC-Web Protocol](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-WEB.md).

 ## prerequisites